SeqNjoy: Complete RNA-Seq workflows in your Desktop

 The main disadvantage of the PE protocol is that it is normally more expensive and time-consuming to generate than single-end reads.
 On the other hand, just for counting reads or calculate differential expression may be unnecessary to have such a high level of accuracy, especially if your species is well-annotated.
 But take into account that in the future you might want to reuse the reads intended to study differential expression to, for example, extend the study to look for alternative splicing.
 In that case, you will need to have done PE sequencing as SE is insufficient for alternative splicing analysis.

-Figure 12.14: Sense and antisense strands in the transcription
+Figure 15.14: Representation of sense and antisense strands in transcription

-Sense and antisense strandness depends on the gene
+Sense and antisense strand assignment depends on the gene

-Figure 12.15: Sense and antisense strandness depends on the gene
+Figure 15.15: Sense and antisense strand assignment depends on the gene

 RNA-Seq protocols: unstranded vs. stranded